At SchoolofCT we’ve been into saving the planet since the beginning. Here’s some of our fave ways to make a big difference, while we save money too!

 Hanging out the clothes on the line is the cheapest whitener on the market.
-Bed linens are instantly brightened and any small stains are removed by the sun.
-And the bonus is that they smell lovely and fresh too!
-One of life’s little gifts to you can be to climb into a freshly made bed with line-dried sheets and pillow cases.
+Bed linens are instantly brightened and small stains are removed by the sun.
+Plus the bonus of a lovely, fresh smell too!

 You can also hang out your washable clothes.
 Be careful of sun-bleaching your colored clothes though by making sure you don’t hang them out longer than it takes to dry them.
 If they feel a bit “rough” or “wrinkly” a quick spin in the dryer on the “fluff” cycle will have them bouncing back to freshness and newness.

-Towels can be line-dried then fluffed in the dryer on a heat-less setting.
+In addition, towels can be line-dried then fluffed in the dryer on a heat-less setting.
 They’ll soften up again without the use of harsh chemical “softeners”.